Inflation in theories with broken diffeomorphisms: Introduction

 In this work we will examine the consequences of breaking Diff symmetry down to TDiff in the inflaton sector.
 In particular, the fundamental ideas of inflation will be summarized in section \ref{sec:INFLATION} and then we will lay the groundwork of TDiff theories in \ref{sec:TDIFF FRAMEWORK}.
 In section \ref{sec: SLOW-ROLL IN TDIFF THEORIES}, we will apply the TDiff framework to inflation, revisiting definitions and involved quantities.
 Section \ref{sec:PowerSpectrum} is focused on obtaining the relevant observables of our model.
 In section \ref{sec:Metric pert}, we will study the metric perturbations in the TDiff theory.
 In section \ref{sec:QUANTIZATION}, we will derive the primordial power-spectrum of curvature perturbations.
 Then, in section \ref{sec:phenomenology}, we will compare the predictions of the TDiff slow-roll inflationary models with the available observational data.
 Focusing on the case of power law potentials, we will find the spectral index and the tensor-to-scalar ratio in section \ref{sec:power-law} and we will compare the results with the experimental data in section \ref{sec:Results comparison}.
 In section \ref{sec:TDIFF QUADRATIC POTENTIAL}, we analyze the dynamical system for our model discussing also the post-inflationary phase.
 We comment on the general characteristic of the strong TDiff regime in section \ref{sec:Strong TDiff regime}, discussing the corresponding phase portraits \ref{sec:portraits}.
 We also present the detailed analysis of a particular model in section \ref{sec:Example of TDiff dynamical system}.
-Finally, we present the conclusions in section \ref{sec:Conclusions}.
+We present the conclusions in section \ref{sec:Conclusions}.
+Finally, we discuss in deeper detail the propagating degrees of freedom and quadratic action for perturbations in \ref{sec:ApA}.

 Throughout this manuscript we will use the metric signature $(+,-,-,-)$ and natural units $\hbar = c = 1$.